marksauter/scribe/README.md

 # Scribe: A text editor toolkit

+## NOTE: This is a fork of https://github.com/jmacdonald/scribe.

 Scribe was extracted from [Amp](https://amp.rs), a text editor written in Rust.
 It provides a layered set of types for dealing with text documents.